docksal/docksal/docs/project-customize.md

 fin config images
 ```

-To get all tags of a certain image feed it's name to the same command.
+To get all tags of a certain image provide its name with the same command.
 E.g.:

 ```
 fin config images docksal/db